ComposableFi/composable/rfcs/0005-pablo-distribution.md

         pub lock: Lock,
     }

-Which is referred to in the algorithms in the followin sections.
+Which is referred to in the algorithms in the following sections.

 Now in order to allow redeeming the above staking position, following data structures is to be tracked in the staking rewards pallet,